annemarie35/python-training/reading-notes-intro-computation-programming-python/chapter-five_structured-types-and-mutability/chapter-5.md

 ## List comprehension

-`List comprehension provides a concise way to apply an operation to the sequence values provided by iterating over an iterable value:
+`List comprehension` provides a concise way to apply an operation to the sequence values provided by iterating over an iterable value:
-- it creates a new list
+- it creates a new list,
-- is an expression of the form `[expr for elem in iterable if test]`
+- it is an expression of the form `[expr for elem in iterable if test]`,
-- it provides a convenient way to initialize lists
+- it provides a convenient way to initialize lists,
   - `[[] for _ in range(10)]` generates a list containing 10 distinct (i.e., non-aliased) empty lists.
 The variable name `_` indicates that the values of that variable are not used in generating the elements of list, i.e., it is merely a `placeholder`.

 ### Nested lists
-Python allows multiple `for` statements within a list comprehension
+Python allows multiple `for` statements within a list comprehension.
 ```python
 print([[(x,y) for x in range(6) if x%2 == 0]
        for y in range(6) if y%3 == 0])